DISNEYLAND PARIS COMMITS TO ENERGY SAVINGS

 1.

-All Disneyland Paris heating is adjusted to 19°C (*) in closed areas open to Guests and Cast Members (**).
+All Disneyland Paris air conditioning is adjusted in closed areas open to Guests and Cast Members (*).

 (**) all indoor attractions, theaters, restaurants, bars, shops, Hotels lobbies and corridors, backstage buildings.